-Once you arrive at another waharoa (gateway) it's not too far to the Waipa mountain bike carpark.
-On site is Mountain Bike Rotorua and the Waipa Store where you can purchase refreshments like coffee, muffins, sandwiches etc.
+At the bottom, once you arrive at another waharoa (gateway) it's not too far to the Waipa mountain bike carpark.
+On site is Mountain Bike Rotorua and a cafe where you can purchase refreshments like coffee, muffins, sandwiches etc.

 Refueled and ready to go again?
 Head back the way you came and that's your Hemo Gorge Trail walk done.
 I hope you enjoy it as much as my friends and I do.